andreadelprete/orc/README.md

 ```
 where <folder_containing_orc> is the folder containing the "orc" folder, which in turns contains all the python code of this class.
 Pay attention to the python version (e.g. python3.8)  in the name of the python folder (PYTHONPATH variable), which may be different from the one you have on your machine, depending on which OS version you have.

-For using the adam and the meshcat viewer you need to install them with pip:
+For using the adam-robotics library and the meshcat viewer you need to install them with pip:
 ```
 pip install adam-robotics[casadi] meshcat
 ```